iggym/Swift-Conventions-Style-Guide/README.md

 ## Use self sparingly
-Use self when required to differentiate between property names and arguments in initializers, and when referencing properties in closures to make capture semantics explicit
+Use self when required to differentiate between property names and arguments in initializers, and when referencing properties in closures to make capture semantics explicit.
 ```swift
     init(x: Int, y: Int, radius: Double) {
         self.x = x